 Decorative Arts, Textiles, and Sculpture

-Originally established to focus on furniture, metalwork, ceramics, and glass, the department today encompasses more than 18,000 works in all mediums from the Americas and Europe, from the Middle Ages to the present.
+Originally established to focus on furniture, metalwork, ceramics, and glass, the department today encompasses more than 18,000 works across all mediums from the Americas and Europe, and dating from the Middle Ages to the present.

 Japanese and Korean Art